samba-acl/samba-4.8.3/README.md

 * Alternatively, there is a "Samba-4.8.3.tar.bz2" file where patch is already applied and can be configured and built using Step 4.
-* nfs4acl_xattr.so compiled with Samba-4.8.3 is also uploaded, which can be placed in modules/ directory of your running samba and can be used with options specified in Step 6.
+* nfs4acl_xattr.so compiled with Samba-4.8.3 is also uploaded, which can be placed in modules/vfs/ directory of your running samba and can be used with options specified in Step 6.
 Obtain modules/ directory with following command:

-		smbd -b | grep MODULESDIR
+		<path to your smbd> -b | grep MODULESDIR

 Reload the configuration if you happen to change any of the share parameters